It’s the ‘unknown factor’ that piques our interest.

-They are natural jumpers.
+Crocodiles are natural jumpers.
 They will jump to catch food — low flying birds are equally at risk as are buffalo, cattle and wild boar.

-Crocodile warning signs
+of Crocodile warning signs

 - Modern crocodiles have been around for about 100 million years.
 Their ancestors first appeared about 240 million years ago.

 - Crocodiles can live for up to 70 years and can grow to between four and five metres.